 At wildlife parks the still cameras are free to be taken inside (except at a few places).
 For the video cameras the charges depend upon the mm size of the lens.
 It may range from US$ 5-235 (!) per entry depending upon the size of the lens.
 Tripods are not at all a problem and may be taken inside free of charge.
 If you may let us know the size of your camera we may inform you about the entrance charges of your camera to any particular wildlife park.

 TIPPING In hotels and restaurants, tips are not normally included in the bill.
 Some hotels include service charge on their bills.
 In such cases tipping is not necessary.
 The standard tip is 10% of the total bill.
 In hotels, porters and room service attendant are normally tipped at the end of the stay, though an early tip is likely to get you better service.
 For concierges, budget for a tip of US$ 2 per service is considered appropriate.
 Tipping to the driver who has served you in long run is considered to be customary.
 A tip of around US$ 10 per day may bring satisfaction and smile to your driver who has served you with honesty and dedication during the tour.

 GUIDES & EXPERT SERVICES Milesworth offers services of approved tourist guides or expert resource persons depending upon your level of interest.
 A typical half-day services of a tourist guide can cost US$ 10 and for a full-day for US$ 20 approximately per person for a couple.
 Expert guides for special interest experiences can be higher and range from US$ 25-50 per person depending upon the subject matter.

 TAXES India is a highly taxed country!
-Your overall tour program when booked through a tour operator in India will attract a service tax of 4.5%.
-Hotels will typically charge a service tax of 9% and luxury tax (variable state-by-state) ranging from 5-15%.
+Your overall tour program when booked through a tour operator in India will attract a good and services tax (GST) of 5%.
+Hotels will typically charge a GST of 12-18%.